 3. How many visitor e-vouchers can I apply for at once?

 As a resident you can apply for as many e-vouchers as you wish and up to two days in advance of when you need them.
 Excessive use of free visitors’ vouchers (zones K and C) will be investigated in case of misuse.

 4. How can the council prevent e-voucher misuse?

 E-vouchers are electronic permits linked to a specific number plate rather than being paper-based which makes it more difficult to sell them on.
 In addition, because residents will need to order them through their RingGo account so we can monitor excessive ordering of e-vouchers, particularly for example if it ties in with when matches/events are held at the Emirates Stadium.

 5. Will people without access to the internet be able to access e-vouchers?

 Yes.
 If residents don’t have online access, we have support available to help them to set up an account.
 Residents are advised to call 020 7527 1338 or drop into the Islington Customer Centre, 222 Upper Street, N1 1XR or their local library.
-Scratch off paper vouchers are still available in exceptional circumstances for residents that are unable to access services online.
+Scratch off paper vouchers are still available for residents that are unable to access services online.